syazanizul/luck-factor-in-competition/README.md

 final int total_chosen = 3;     // how many people will get chosen

-final int max_nonluck = 9800;   // role of non-luck. the number will generated randomly max to this value
+final int max_nonluck = 9800;   // role of non-luck. a number will be generated randomly max to this value

-final int max_luck = 200;       // role of luck. the number will generated randomly max to this value
+final int max_luck = 200;       // role of luck. a number will be generated randomly max to this value